Lincoln Park Weather Bureau -- Berks County, PA -- lpwbpa.com

 Lincoln Park Weather Bureau (LPWB) is a hobbyist weather station in the community of Lincoln Park, located 3.5 miles SW of center city Reading, PA at latitude 40.31625, longitude -75.98866, 320 feet ASL.
 Read more.

-Color imagery will change to grayscale, and pan-tilt-zoom routine will usually be turned off during the low-light conditions from dusk to dawn.
+Imagery will usually show in grayscale, and pan-tilt-zoom routine will usually be turned off during the low-light conditions from dusk to dawn.
 Owner may discretionarily override this rule during interesting weather.

 Today (Friday): 0.00"